Skip to main content

 It is recommended to prioritize selecting your school before finalizing your choice of neighborhood and home.
 The school community significantly influences your overall experience in Bali, impacting friendships, support networks, and the overall quality of your life on the island.
 Choosing the right school is crucial for building connections and fostering a positive living experience.

-Our specialised services cater to families seeking optimal school solutions for children across various age groups, spanning from toddlers to high school.
+We cater to families seeking optimal school solutions for children across various age groups, spanning from toddlers to high school.
 We provide valuable advice and establish connections with international schools, nature-based schools and smaller home schools.

-Additionally, we provide essential contacts for key schools and offer a convenient Google map highlighting the locations of more than 50 schools across Bali, empowering families to make well-informed decisions about their children’s education and where they want to live.
+Additionally, we provide essential contacts for schools and offer a convenient Google map highlighting the locations of more than 50 schools across Bali, empowering families to make well-informed decisions about their children’s education and where they want to live.

 Child care, nurseries and preschools